smoke-trees/model-zoo/Readme.md

     "References": "[http://ecg.mit.edu/george/publications/mitdb-embs-2001.pdf]", (Links to any research papers you followed or want to reference (type:list(str)))
-    "Input Shape": "[[1,187,1]]", (Input shapes of the model (type:list(list))) "Output Shape": "[[1,5]]" (Output shapes of the model (type:list(list))), "Description": ""The MIT-BIH dataset has been used research into cardiac dynamics at more than 500 sites worldwide.\nThis model uses the Convolutional Neural Net Architecture on image data of shape [1,187,1]\nand then classifies the image into one of the five labels the dataset has been divided into."
+    "Input Shape": "[[1,187,1]]", (Input shapes of the model (type:list(list))) "Output Shape": "[[1,5]]" (Output shapes of the model (type:list(list))), "Description": "The MIT-BIH dataset has been used research into cardiac dynamics at more than 500 sites worldwide.\nThis model uses the Convolutional Neural Net Architecture on image data of shape [1,187,1]\nand then classifies the image into one of the five labels the dataset has been divided into.", (Model Description (type:str))
 }
 ```
 Before contributing please ensure that you pass all tests, just run python tests/test.py